Graphic Design: Online Master's Degree

 What Is the Job Market Like?

-The U.S. Bureau of Labor Statistics (BLS) reported a median annual wage of $45,900 for graphic designers as of May 2014 (www.bls.gov).
-Additionally, the BLS projected a one percent job growth rate for this profession between 2014 and 2024, which was a below-average rate compared to other employment sectors.
+The U.S. Bureau of Labor Statistics (BLS) reported a median annual wage of $50,370 for graphic designers as of May 2018 (www.bls.gov).
+Additionally, the BLS projected a four percent job growth rate for this profession between 2016 and 2026, which was a below-average rate compared to other employment sectors.
 The BLS expected increased competition for graphic design openings and reported that opportunities will be better for applicants who can work across different medias.